 Reading Guide for Reflection and Discussion

 Random MOMents of Grace is perfect for book clubs and moms’ groups!
 Print out the RandomMOMents Questions reading guide to enhance your discussion.

 Daily Inspiration for Women: Seasons of a Woman’s Life is a daily devotional for women of all ages and stages.
-Arranged by season and written by four women — Ginny Kubitz Moyer (Spring), Jessica Mesman Griffith (Summer), Vinita Hampton Wright (Fall) , and Margaret Silf (Winter) — it offers a short, relevant reflections for every day of the year.
+Arranged by season and written by four women — Ginny Kubitz Moyer (Spring), Jessica Mesman Griffith (Summer), Vinita Hampton Wright (Fall) , and Margaret Silf (Winter) — it offers a short, relevant reflection for every day of the year.

 Mary and Me: Catholic Women Reflect on the Mother of God shares the stories of forty-six women, from their twenties to their nineties.
 They are laywomen and religious sisters, cradle Catholics and converts; they are single, married, and widowed, teachers and lawyers and musicians, mothers and grandmothers.
 All of them share their candid thoughts on Mary, reflecting on the often-surprising ways that she speaks to their lives.
 Woven with commentary and scripture references, Mary and Me offers a fresh, compelling look at the depth and breadth of Mary’s influence on women today.

 Winner of a 2009 Catholic Press Association Award